Traditions of Excellence

 Meet Dean Miguel Gonzalez

 Miguel Gonzalez, Ph.D., has been the dean of the College of Science and Engineering since July 2019.
 Born in Montemorelos, Nuevo Leon, Mexico, he received his bachelor's, master's and doctorate degrees in industrial engineering from University of Houston.

 He has a long career in manufacturing-engineering education, with more than 20 years of experience in higher education.
 He also served as director of the Rio Grande Regional Center for Innovation and Commercialization.
 As the college dean, he aims to foster university partnerships with existing and developing industries.

 Connecting with Communities

-Centers within College of Science and Engineering connect our faculty, students and community.
-The Cyber Security Institute, founded in 2012, provides hands-on cybersecurity training for everyone from high school students to advanced professionals.
+Centers within the College of Science and Engineering connect our faculty, students and community.
 The Center for Robotics Software (CRS) serves as the focal point of collaborations between academia, the Johnson Space Center at NASA, industry, federal agencies and local business organizations in the greater Houston area.

 Growth for the Future

 As the fastest growing college at UHCL, we're launching more careers than ever.
 It helps that we're supported by $4 million in annual research funding from the National Science Foundation, U.S. Department of Agricultural, National Institute of Health, the Texas Commission on Environmental Quality and others.
 The STEM and Classroom Building provides 13 faculty research labs and 15 teaching labs for mechanical engineering, physics, chemistry, geology, industrial hygiene and environmental safety.